Stanley Segarel

-Stanley Segarel (born 4 March 1994) is a French professional footballer who plays for Feignies Aulnoye FC as a forward.
+Stanley Segarel (born 4 March 1994) is a French professional footballer who plays for Championnat National 3 club Corte as a forward.

 Segarel began his career with Amiens SC, for whom he made two appearances in the Coupe de la Ligue during the 2013–14 season.
 He was loaned out to Championnat de France amateur side AC Amiens for the second part of the same season, playing 11 league matches for the club and scoring twice.
 He went on to sign for Roye on a free transfer in the summer of 2014.

+International career

+On 8 September 2023, Segarel scored his first international goal in a 6–0 victory over Anguilla in the first round of the CONCACAF Nations League.

 Personal life

 Segarel was born in France and is of Martiniquais descent.